VMware Fusion vs VirtualBox: Key Differences and Which to Choose

 The relationship between virtualisation and Azure is an important consideration for many companies we work with.
 If you’re also an Azure-focused business, you might wonder how these virtualisation tools fit into your Microsoft cloud strategy.

-VMware in the Azure ecosystem
+VMware Fusion in the Azure ecosystem

 VirtualBox and Azure